Martin Buday: Ultimate Fighting Championship

 In his promotional debut, Buday faced Chris Barnett on April 16, 2022, at UFC on ESPN 34.
 He won the fight via technical unanimous decision after Barnett rendered unable to continue due to an unintentional elbow to the back of the head in the third round.

 Buday faced Łukasz Brzeski on August 13, 2022, at UFC on ESPN 41.
 He won the fight via split decision.
 12 out of 13 media outlets scored the bout for Brzeski.

 Buday was scheduled to face Jake Collier on April 15, 2023, at UFC on ESPN 44.
 However, the bout was moved to UFC on ESPN 45 on April 29, 2023, for unknown reasons.
 He won the fight via unanimous decision.

 Buday faced Josh Parisian on August 12, 2023, at UFC on ESPN 51.
 He won the fight via a kimura in round one.

 Buday faced Shamil Gaziev on December 16, 2023, at UFC 296.
 He lost the fight via technical knockout in round two.

 Buday faced Andrei Arlovski on June 15, 2024, at UFC on ESPN 58.
 However, the bout was moved to UFC 303 on June 29, 2024, for unknown reasons.
 He won the fight via split decision.
 7 out of 12 media outlets scored the fight for Arlovski.

 Buday was scheduled to face Rizvan Kuniev on December 7, 2024, at UFC 310.
 However, Buday withdrew due to an injury and the bout was removed from the card.

 Buday was scheduled to face Kennedy Nzechukwu on April 5, 2025, at UFC on ESPN 65.
 However, Nzechukwu was removed from the event due to injury and replaced by Uran Satybaldiev.
 He won the fight via unanimous decision.

 Buday faced Marcus Buchecha on July 26, 2025, at UFC on ABC 9.
 He won the fight via unanimous decision.

 On July 31, 2025, it was reported that Buday was removed from the UFC roster after completing the final bout of his contract and was not renewed.

 Return to Oktagon MMA

 On August 9, 2025, during Oktagon 74, Buday announced that he'd re-signed with Oktagon MMA.

+Buday was reportedly to face Will Fleury for the Oktagon Heavyweight Championship on October 4, 2025, at Oktagon 77, but it never materialized due to Fleury had been announced in advance that his cousin would be holding a wedding ceremony that day.
+The bout with Fleury is scheduled to take place on December 28, 2025, at Oktagon 81.